Royals vs. Mets Player Props Betting Odds

-Player props can be found for Francisco Lindor and Bobby Witt Jr., among others, when the New York Mets visit the Kansas City Royals at Kauffman Stadium on Tuesday at 8:10 PM ET.
+You can see player prop bet odds for Francisco Lindor, Bobby Witt Jr. and other players on the New York Mets and Kansas City Royals before their matchup at 8:10 PM ET on Wednesday at Kauffman Stadium.

 Bet on this matchup or its props with BetMGM!